MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/plan-for-ediscovery.md

 ![How many Discovery Centers are needed?](../media/how-many-discovery-centers.gif)

-A Search service application in an on-premises SharePoint farm cannot crawl content in SharePoint for Microsoft 365.
-If you have discoverable content there, you will also have to create an eDiscovery Center in SharePoint for Microsoft 365.
+A Search service application in an on-premises SharePoint farm cannot crawl content in SharePoint in Microsoft 365.
+If you have discoverable content there, you will also have to create an eDiscovery Center in SharePoint in Microsoft 365.

 Record how many eDiscovery Centers you will have.